 6. Email cookies

 6.1 We may set cookies within emails we send to you (if you have consented to receiving emails from us).
 These cookies are used to track how often our emails are opened and clicked on by our customers.
-You can manage email cookies by means of unsubscribing from emails sent by us (the guidance for unsubscription is provided in every email).
+You can manage email cookies by means of unsubscribing from emails sent by us (guidance to help you un-subscribe is provided in every email).